ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 You can either use a sequence of prompt-based commands to get CLI to ask you all the required information for the setup, or execute one command than encompasses all steps, with appropriate command line flags for all the needed info.

-For the second case we provide two important use cases examples:
+For the second case we provide three important use cases examples:

 - creating a devnet an deploy a preexistent CLI Subnet (same example as the step by step)
 - creating a devnet, create a Subnet based on a Custom VM, and deploy it (similar to [ this one](/tooling/cli-guides/upload-a-custom-vm-to-cloud))
+- creating a devnet with warp-enabled Subnets

 ## Step by Step